 The general notion of topology does not allow to compare neighborhoods of different points.
 Such a comparison is quite natural in various geometric contexts.
 The general setting for such a comparison is that of a uniform structure.
-The most common and natural way for a uniform structure to appear is via a metric, which was already mentioned on several occasions in Chapter 1.
-Another important example of uniform structures is that of topological groups.
+The most common and natural way for a uniform structure to appear is via a metric, which was already mentioned on several occasions in Chapter 1, so we will postpone discussing the general notion of union structure to ?? until after detailed exposition of metric spaces.
+Another important example of uniform structures is that of topological groups, see Section 2.11 below in this chapter.
 Also, as in turns out, a Hausdorff compact space carries a natural uniform structure, which in the separable case can be recovered from any metric generating the topology.
 Metric spaces and topological groups are the notions central for foundations of analysis.

-3.1.
+2.1.
 Definition of metric spaces and basic constructions

-3.1.1.
+2.1.1.
 Axioms of metric spaces.
 We begin with listing the standard axioms of metric spaces, probably familiar to the reader from elementary real analysis courses, and mentioned in passing in Section 1.1, and then present some related definitions and derive some basic properties.

-DEFINITION 3.1.1.
+DEFINITION 2.1.1.
 If X is a set, then a function $d: X \times X \to \mathbb{R}$ is called a metric if